💶 2026 Edition

 45–80/mo

-Indicative market estimates based on publicly available insurer data and market observations — [MONTH_YEAR_CAP].
-Actual premiums depend on the specific vehicle (power, value, age, fuel type), full driver profile, and options selected.
+Indicative market estimates based on publicly available insurer data and market observations.
+Actual premiums depend on the specific vehicle (power, value, age, fuel type), the full driver profile, and selected options.
 These figures are not binding quotes.

 🎓 New driver / first policy